-In fact, you can see solid Wi-Fi signal indicator in the left top corner of iPad
+In fact, you can see a solid Wi-Fi signal indicator in the left top corner of iPad

 yet YAPI is failing to connect.
 Most likely your iPad has switched to a “guest’ or a “foreign” wireless network.
 Why does that happen?